Goblin (Dungeons & Dragons): Society

 Goblins usually live in tribes which are ruled by the strongest goblin in the group.
 These tribes vary in size from gangs of 4–9 to tribes of up to 400.
 Most larger tribes have wolves or dire wolves as mounts, or ally themselves with worgs, which also carry them into battle.
 Goblin tribes usually settle near civilized areas to raid for food, livestock, tools, weapons, and supplies.
 It is common for the leaders of goblin clans to be non-goblin (either other goblinoids or a different species entirely); such leaders are exploiting the goblins as disposable soldiers to further their purpose.

 In most campaign settings, Maglubiyet, the god of war and rulership, is the chief deity of goblins.
+In the 5th edition book Monsters of the Multiverse his backstory is expanded so "that Maglubiyet actually conquered the goblinoids" and corrupted them from their original fae form, but "was not their original godly ancestor."

 Other gods worshipped by the goblins include Khurgorbaeyag, the god of slavery, oppression, and morale, and Bargrivyek, the god of co-operation and territory.

 Deities of other goblin races include Meriadar (deity of patience, tolerance, meditation, and arts and crafts) and Stalker (deity of hate, death, and cold), as well as the hobgoblin god Nomog-Geaya (deity of War and Authority), the bugbear gods Hruggek (deity of violence and combat), Grankhul (deity of hunting, senses, and surprise), and Skiggaret (deity of fear), as well as Kikanuti the goddess of the desert goblins, known as bhukas.